A Peek into the M&A Marketplace of 2016

 While all the current market incentives that have been fueling the merger mania in the C&G industry over the past several years are still in place, we would like to use the remaining portion of this article to briefly highlight several external macroeconomic issues that should inhibit the future growth in purchase multiples and the overall site-level prices that have been recently paid for C&G retail assets.
 These forces will put pressure on the future profitability of the C&G industry and the aggregate amount of capital available to chase these assets.

-The massive decline in crude oil prices that has had a positive impact to retail margins seems to have come to an end.
+- Retail Margin Expansion: The massive decline in crude oil prices that has had a positive impact on retail margins seems to have come to an end.
 While it is always difficult to predict the movement in worldwide crude oil prices, it seems unlikely a major consolidator is preparing a five-year pro-forma business plan assuming retail margins will continue to expand at a pace equal to the past two years.

 The progressive forces in the United States certainly seem to be winning the national discussion over what is an appropriate “living wage” and as a result, even conservative states such as Arkansas, Nebraska and West Virginia have enacted fairly robust minimum wage increases for 2016 and/or beyond.
 In addition, President Obama has announced plans to greatly expand the number and categories of employees that are entitled to overtime compensation through revisions to various national labor rules and regulations, and several large class-action lawsuits have been filed in the U.S. alleging that C&G operators failed to properly pay overtime wages to employees.

-The initial public offering (IPO) market in the United States has suddenly slowed down as the sharp stock-market swings or volatility in the late summer and early fall have trimmed investor appetite for risk and, as a result, numerous companies have delayed or put off plans to go public.
-The change in the IPO market seems to have impacted several large privately held C&G companies that had been planning to go public by forming new master limited partnerships.
+- The Weaker IPO Market: The initial public offering (IPO) market in the United States has suddenly slowed down as the sharp stock-market swings or volatility in the late summer and early fall have trimmed investor appetite for risk and, as a result, numerous companies have delayed or put off plans to go public.
+The change in the IPO market seems to have impacted several large privately held C&G companies that had been planning to go public by forming new MLPs.

 If the IPO market environment does not rebound in 2016, the growth in new capital and the expanding number of publicly held companies that have helped to fuel the C&G merger mania over the past several years will start to subside.